-To find out more about domestic violence, visit the NYS Office for the Prevention of Domestic Violence website, “Finding Safety and Support.”
+To find out more about domestic violence, see the NYS Office for the Prevention of Domestic Violence's publication, “Finding Safety and Support.”

 To speak to someone about domestic violence, contact the NYS Domestic Violence and Sexual Assault Hotline

 Domestic violence may spill over into the workplace.
-It can threaten your safety, the safety of a family member, or possibly, your co-workers.
-You may have quit your job because your abuser:
+It can threaten your safety, the safety of a family member, or even your co-workers.
+You may have been fired or quit your job because your abuser: